Common Intermediate Language: Generation

 A CIL assembly and instructions are generated by either a compiler or a utility called the IL Assembler (ILAsm) that is shipped with the execution environment.

 Assembled CIL can also be disassembled into code again using the IL Disassembler (ILDASM).
-There are other tools such as .NET Reflector that can decompile CIL into a high-level language (e. g.
-C# or Visual Basic).
+Other tools, such as .NET Reflector, can decompile CIL into a high-level programming language (e.g., C# or Visual Basic).
 This makes CIL a very easy target for reverse engineering.
-This trait is shared with Java bytecode.
+This trait is shared with JVM bytecode.
 However, there are tools that can obfuscate the code, and do it so that the code cannot be easily readable but still be runnable.

 Execution

 Just-in-time compilation

 Just-in-time compilation (JIT) involves turning the byte-code into code immediately executable by the CPU.
 The conversion is performed gradually during the program's execution.
-JIT compilation provides environment-specific optimization, runtime type safety, and assembly verification.
+JIT compilation provides environment-specific optimization and assembly verification.
 To accomplish this, the JIT compiler examines the assembly metadata for any illegal accesses and handles violations appropriately.

 Ahead-of-time compilation

 CLI-compatible execution environments also come with the option to do an Ahead-of-time compilation (AOT) of an assembly to make it execute faster by removing the JIT process at runtime.

 In the .NET Framework there is a special tool called the Native Image Generator (NGEN) that performs the AOT.
 A different approach for AOT is CoreRT that allows the compilation of .Net Core code to a single executable with no dependency on a runtime.
-In Mono there is also an option to do an AOT.
+Mono also supports AOT compilation.